Skip to main content

 PerformFX Slot triggers, Bank Toggle, Kill All FX (when PerformFX is enabled)

 Drill into a category, then a slot, then an action.
 For example: Loops > Loop 3 > Mute.
-Leaf items in the menu show any existing MIDI mapping dimmed next to them, so you can see what is already assigned.
+Leaf items in the menu show [ENTER] and [MIDI] hints when highlighted.
+Press [ENTER] to assign the highlighted action, or move the same MIDI control again to assign it from the controller.
+Leaf items also show any existing MIDI mapping dimmed next to them, so you can see what is already assigned.

 Step 3: Confirm